Mauzey/Titanic-Survival-Prediction/README.md

 # Titanic-Survival-Prediction
-A top 4% Random Forest Classifier based entry for the Kaggle competition: [Titanic: Machine Learning from Disaster](https://www.kaggle.com/c/titanic/overview).
+A Random Forest Classifier based entry for the Kaggle competition: [Titanic: Machine Learning from Disaster](https://www.kaggle.com/c/titanic/overview).

   * [Notebook (WIP)](#) which covers the development process, including data exploration and feature engineering
     * *Currently working on this, link will be added when complete*